 Individals who do not have ESU IDs, who are residents of the State of Kansas, are at least 18 years of age, and owe no fines, may obtain a Kansas Resident Card for $15.00 at the Circulation Desk.
 You will need to present a current Kansas drivers license, proof of your Social Security number and your address (on a drivers license, printed checks, mail, etc.) at the time of application.

 Where do I return library materials?

 Book drops located in and near W.A.
 White Library facilitate the return of materials.
-The main book drop is located at the Circulation Desk and a second one can be found on Kellogg Circle Drive.'
+The main book drop is located in the Learning Commons and a second one can be found on Kellogg Circle Drive.'

 What are holds and recalls?

 You may place a hold on books that are already checked out, "on order" or "in process".
 Books that are checked out for more than two weeks can be recalled.
 For either holds or recalls, you will be notified when the books is returned, and it will be held for you at the Circulation Desk for one week.' '